 Vaginitis and urinary tract infections can both cause pain and disrupt your daily routines.
-Finding relief is a priority, and Dr. Sowmya Reddy and the medical team at Alpha OBGYN in Alpharetta, Georgia, can help.
+Finding relief is a priority, and Dr. Sowmya Reddy and the medical team at Alpha OBGYN in Alpharetta and Cumming, Georgia, can help.
 Both of these conditions are treatable, and the sooner you receive a professional diagnosis, the sooner you can begin a treatment path to resolve symptoms and restore normal, healthy function.
-Book your visit today by calling the office or using the simple online scheduling tool.
+Book your visit today by calling the office nearest you or by using the simple online scheduling tool.

 Vaginitis is inflammation of your vagina, most commonly caused by an infection.
 It’s quite common, and virtually all women will experience at least one bout of vaginitis in her lifetime.

 Vaginitis can be caused by yeast, bacteria, or viruses.
 It’s even possible to develop the condition due to irritation from chemicals found in your soap, feminine hygiene products, or clothing.

 The symptoms of vaginitis are similar to those of many other gynecologic conditions, which is why it’s important to come in for a diagnostic exam if symptoms develop.
 Common signs of vaginitis include:

 Left untreated, symptoms often worsen and can become difficult to ignore.